-At the end of the reporting year, 97% of the employees at Vetropack Group had received training on relevant human rights issues.
+At the end of the period under review, 92% of Vetropack Group's employees (previous year: 97%) had received training in the relevant aspects of human rights.
 This figure does not relate exclusively to the reporting period but instead takes into account all employees who have received this training since joining the company.